kundudeb/kundudeb.github.io/index.md

 I am a PhD student at the [Department of Mathematics](https://www.math.toronto.edu/), University of Toronto working with [Prof. Kumar Murty](http://murty.math.toronto.edu/).
 My co-advisor is [Prof R. Sujatha](https://www.math.ubc.ca/~sujatha/).

+I organize the weekly [GANITA seminars](https://seminars.math.toronto.edu/seminars/list/events.py/process).
+If you are a number theorist in the Toronto region and want to listen to us, or give a talk, let me know!

+My curriculum vitae can be found here: [CV](cv_webpage.pdf).

 ## Research